 So, stop pleasing Google!

 Start focusing on your visitors, on the people that want to buy your product or services.
-All the developments in Google that took place in the last years focus on one thing: quality websites for your users.
+All the developments Google has made focus on one thing: quality websites that really help users.
 That goes for Panda, but also for UX, responsiveness, speed optimization, etc. Mobile-first?
 Yes.
 And equally important user-first as well.
 It’s no surprise at all that Google recently announced page experience as a new ranking factor.
 So, it’s time to stop trying to please Google and think about your users instead!
 Check out this article from Marieke for more tips to create a sustainable SEO strategy.